obsidian-tasks-group/obsidian-tasks/CONTRIBUTING.md

     - Make sure there are no uncommitted changes.
 Stash them if necessary.
 5. Wait for [GitHub Actions](https://github.com/schemar/obsidian-tasks/actions/workflows/release.yml) to create the new release
 6. Update the release description with the changes of the release
+    - On the release page, GitHub provides a button to auto-generate release notes which works nicely.
     - Also update the attached zip file by adding the version number to the end of the name after the dash (e.g. `obsidian-tasks-1.4.1.zip`)
 7. Optional: Post to
     - Obsidian Discord